3DCoded/Happy-Hare/Home.md

 [Happy Hare Troubleshooting Guide](Troubleshooting-and-Common-Issues)

 ### Discord
+Also you should join the [dedicated Happy Hare discord](https://discord.gg/aABQUjkZPk) where there are dedicated channels for each MMU type as well as some of the main extensions.

-If you don't find the answer there, ERCF users can speak up on the [Voron ERCF Discord channel](https://discord.com/channels/460117602945990666/909743915475816458).
+ERCF users can speak up on the [Voron ERCF Discord channel](https://discord.com/channels/460117602945990666/909743915475816458).
 There is a lot going on there, so be patient and persistent.
 Don't give up and someone will certainly help you.
-Another avenue is the [ERCF V2 Github Discussion Board,](https://github.com/Enraged-Rabbit-Community/ERCF_v2/discussions), however, it is not as well monitored as the Discord channel.

-Tradrack users can use the [TrackRack General Discord](https://discord.com/channels/641407187004030997/1073213131964293180) or give the ERCF channel a try - many folks there have multiple MMU's!
+Similarly Tradrack users can use the [TrackRack General Discord](https://discord.com/channels/641407187004030997/1073213131964293180).

 When you ask for help you should be prepared to provide the following information:
-- klippy.log
+- `klippy.log`
-- mmu.log
+- `mmu.log`
 - version information (copy output from `MMU_STATUS SHOWCONFIG=1`)
 - specific error text (copy and paste out of Mainsail would work)
 - a detailed description of what has occurred